slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You don't have to be great to start, but you have to start to be great.' -- Zig Ziglar*

-> *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

-> *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*

 > *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

 > *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats*

-> *'Start where you are.
-Use what you have.
-Do what you can.' -- Arthur Ashe*

 ### Why people procrastinate?